MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Add-VMAssignableDevice.md

 ### -VMName

-Specifies the name of the virtual machine where a device is to be assigned.
+Specifies the name of the virtual machine to which the device is to be assigned.

 ```yaml
 Type: String[]